alikashani97/IBM/README.md

 # IBM
-Made this repo for IBM data science professional program.
+Made this repo for IBM's data science professional program.